Let’s learn how to get rid of hot tub bacteria.

 Small, itchy red pimples are the most common symptoms, and they appear mainly on the animal’s trunk.
 They primarily affect the parts of the body covered by the swimsuit.
 Pustules, which are bumps packed with pus, may develop on the rash and be painful.

-.How to get rid of hot tub bacteria, a moderate temperature and a general sensation of malaise accompany this condition.
+A moderate temperature and a general sensation of malaise accompany this condition.
 Sore throat, headache, earache, nausea, and vomiting are just some of the other side effects that may accompany these conditions.

 Ecthyma gangrenosum, a more dangerous infection, may develop in patients with weakened immune systems, such as those on immunosuppressive medicines or AIDS.